midas-network/flu-scenario-modeling-hub_archive/data-processed/README.md

 Model projections will have an associated `model_projection_date` that corresponds to the day the projection was made.

 For week-ahead model projections with `model_projection_date` of Sunday or Monday of EW12, a 1 week ahead projection corresponds to EW12 and should have `target_end_date` of the Saturday of EW12.
 For week-ahead projections with `model_projection_date` of Tuesday through Saturday of EW12, a 1 week ahead projection corresponds to EW13 and should have `target_end_date` of the Saturday of EW13.
 A week-ahead projection should represent the total number of incident deaths or hospitalizations within a given epiweek (from Sunday through Saturday, inclusive) or the cumulative number of deaths reported on the Saturday of a given epiweek.
-Model projection dates in the Flu Scenario Modeling Hub are equivelent to the forecast dates in the [COVID-19 Forecast Hub](https://covid19forecasthub.org/).
+Model projection dates in the Flu Scenario Modeling Hub are equivalent to the forecast dates in the [COVID-19 Forecast Hub](https://covid19forecasthub.org/).

 ### `scenario_name`